-- 4. Site-specific (Spot) Forecasts (Product Category FWS, WMO Header FNUS7i). - 4.1 Mission Connection.
-Site-specific (spot) forecasts are issued by WFOs in support of wildfire management, and natural resource management.
+4. Site-specific (Spot) Forecasts (Product Category FWS, WMO Header FNUS7i).

+4.1 Mission Connection.
+Site-specific (spot) forecasts are issued by WFOs in support of wildfire management and natural resource management.
 These forecasts aid the land management and fire control agencies in protecting life and property during wildland fires, hazardous fuels reduction, and rehabilitation and restoration of natural resources.
 Spot forecasts are also issued for hazardous materials incidents, marine incidents, search and rescue response and other threats to public safety.
-However, the instructions in this section focus primarily on wildland fire response and certain elements of hazardous materials response. - 4.2 Issuance Guidelines. - 4.2.1 Creation Software.
+However, the instructions in this section focus primarily on wildland fire response and certain elements of hazardous materials response.

+4.2.1 Creation Software.
 Spot forecasts are generated in a two step process.
 The user requests a spot through the "NWS Spot" web interface.
 When the request is received at the WFO, the AWIPS Graphical Forecast Editor (GFE) spot forecast formatter is used to produce a draft forecast from the local digital database.
 The forecaster then edits the draft forecast as needed and sends it back to the user via AWIPS and the Internet.
-When internet access is hindered or not possible, spot forecasts may be requested and disseminated manually using WS Form D-1, Spot Request (available in appendix B of this instruction).
-A copy of any spot forecasts issued outside of AWIPS is retained in archive by the originating WFO for 5 years (NWS Instruction 10-2003, Records Retention). - 4.2.2 Issuance Criteria.
-Site specific (spot) forecasts are non-routine, near term forecasts. - The forecast contains three forecast periods with detailed forecast information as per user specifications. - General outlooks and extended forecasts can be provided beyond the first three forecast periods when requested.
+When internet access is unavailable, spot forecasts may be requested and disseminated manually using WS Form D-1, Spot Request (available in appendix B of this instruction).
+Copies of spot forecasts outside AWIPS are retained in archive by the originating WFO for 5 years (NWS Instruction 10-2003, Records Retention).

+4.2.2 Issuance Criteria.
+Site specific (spot) forecasts are non-routine, near term forecasts.

+- The forecast contains three forecast periods with detailed forecast information as per user specifications.

+- General outlooks and extended forecasts can be provided beyond the first three forecast periods when requested.

-- The forecasts are usually issued with a turn-around time of 30 to 60 minutes unless the request is for the next day in which case fulfillment may be delayed until the date of ignition, depending on forecast workload and duty priorities. - Requests can be submitted up to one day before a specified ignition time. - For one-day advance forecast requests and beyond, users should use the variety of available weather planning tools in the planning of prescribed burns or other future projects.
+- The forecasts are usually issued with a turn-around time of 30 to 60 minutes unless the request is for the next day; in this case fulfillment may be delayed until the date of ignition depending on forecast workload and duty priorities.

+- Requests may be submitted up to one day before a specified ignition time.

+- For one-day advance forecast requests and beyond, users should use the variety of available weather planning tools in the planning of prescribed burns or other future projects.